How To Recognize And Manage Sources Of Depression

 A life transition can affect your mood, even if the change is positive.
 Life is often full of change, but depression can make it challenging to accept change if you’ve felt comfortable with familiarity.
 At times, a life transition can dramatically affect a person’s mental health.

 Transitions may be stressful and take time to adjust to.
 Maybe you’re getting used to a new job, working with new people, or living in a different neighborhood.
-Physical changes like menopause or learning about a medical condition that alters your daily routine may also cause depression.
+Physical changes like experiencing menopause or learning about a medical condition, such as heart disease or multiple sclerosis, may also cause depression.
 For some, losing a loved one can accompany grief, often associated with depressive symptoms.

 Feeling stressed and overwhelmed

 Some people live stressful lives and feel powerless to escape their situation in pursuit of a more positive endeavor.
 Stress can be experienced in different forms, and long-term stress may cause health concerns and inflammation.
-Whether you are experiencing pressure from your job, family, or relationships, it can be beneficial to address stress.
+Whether you are experiencing pressure from your job or friends and family, it can be beneficial to address stress.
 One mental health study showed evidence that many people with depression experience hormonal changes due to stress.

 Newly diagnosed medical conditions or illness

-Some medical conditions may contribute to feelings of depression.
+Some health conditions may contribute to feelings of depression.
 Receiving news of a diagnosis or starting a new medicine used to treat the condition may cause depressive symptoms.
 Your mental health may be a contributing factor to your recovery.
 Clients are often encouraged to consult a doctor before starting a new medication to discuss any medical concerns, including side effects like depression.
+A doctor may be able to help with depression triggers in these cases.

 Financial challenges